samyukthamahankali/CommitToLearn_100/Day-1.md

 - Java was also created to be secure, reliable, and easy to use, especially for internet and network-based applications.

-# What is the biggest problem java solved?
+# What is the biggest problem Java solved?

 - Before Java, programs written in languages like C and C++ were machine-dependent.
-* This means if a program was written and compiled on Windows, it would not run on Linux or Mac.
+- This means if a program was written and compiled on Windows, it would not run on Linux or Mac.
-Developers had to rewrite the same program for different operating systems, which increased time, cost, and errors.
+- Developers had to rewrite the same program for different operating systems, which increased time, cost, and errors.
-Java solved this problem by introducing the concept of Bytecode and JVM.
+- Java solved this problem by introducing the concept of Bytecode and the JVM.
-When we write a Java program, it is not directly converted into machine code.
+- When we write a Java program, it is not directly converted into machine code.
 Instead, it is compiled into an intermediate code called bytecode.

-This bytecode is platform independent and can run on any operating system.
+- This bytecode is platform-independent and can run on any operating system.
 Each operating system has its own Java Virtual Machine, and the JVM converts the bytecode into machine code at runtime.

-Because of this, the same Java program can run on any system without modification, which is called “Write Once, Run Anywhere.”
+- Because of this, the same Java program can run on any system without modification, which is called
+# Write Once, Run Anywhere.

-So, Java mainly solved the platform dependency problem, and also improved security, memory management, and portability.
+So, Java mainly solved the platform dependency problem and also improved security, memory management, and portability.